-Re-experience life in a fun and simpler time with a trip on iconic Route 66 in the Show-Me State.
-Set your imagination and senses free: feel the wind in your hair, admire the restored neon-lit motels and motor courts, stop often at roadside attractions and tourist destinations.
-When you pull over to fill your tank – and by that, I mean your belly – you can choose from everything from greasy spoons to sweet shops, tasty pizza to food challenges … and so much more.
+Experience life in simpler time with a trip down iconic Route 66 in the Show-Me State.
+Feel the wind in your hair, admire the restored neon-lit motels and motor courts, stop often at roadside attractions.
+When it's time to fill your gas tank – and your belly – you can find everything from greasy spoons to sweet shops, pizza to barbecue.

-There are so many great places to eat, you may want to slow it down and spend a few nights on Missouri's stretch of the Mother Road.
+There are so many great places to eat, you may want to slow down and spend a few days on Missouri's stretch of the Mother Road.
 Here is just a sampling (note - slight detours off the route may be required):

-Steak 'n Shake, Springfield - Okay, so, putting a chain restaurant on the list violates the laws of "cool," but this neon-lit spot (1158 E. St. Louis St.) is a Route 66 institution, dating to 1962.
-It's listed on the National Register of Historic Places, for Pete's sake.
+Steak 'n Shake, Springfield - This neon-lit spot on St. Louis Street is a Route 66 institution, dating to 1962.
+It's listed on the National Register of Historic Places.

-Route 66 Hot Dogs, Springfield - Sometimes simple is the best: hotdogs and cold drinks from an old grocery store built in the 1920s on the Mother Road.
-The dogs are delicious and if your timing is right, this spot has movie nights, too.
+Route 66 Hot Dogs, Springfield - Sometimes simple is the best: hotdogs and cold drinks from an old grocery store built in the 1920s.
+If your timing is right, this spot has movie nights, too.

-Joe's Diner, Strafford - This small local diner is a bit rustic, but the food is amazing with glorious greasy burgers.
-And trust me, don't pass on the onion rings.
+Joe's Diner, Strafford - This small local diner is a bit rustic, but it's a great place for a hamburger.
+Don't pass on the onion rings.

-Route 66 BBQ & Catfish, Strafford - Discover the best kept secret in Greene County, featuring fresh, hickory-smoked meats, hand-breaded catfish and homemade tartar and barbecue sauces.
+Route 66 BBQ & Catfish, Strafford - Discover one of the best kept secrets in Greene County, featuring fresh, hickory-smoked meats, hand-breaded catfish and homemade barbecue and tartar sauces.

-Yogi's Pizza, Conway - Excellent sauce, fresh dough and savory ingredients help make Yogi's one of the top pizza stops in Missouri.
-It won the Rural Missouri magazine editor's choice award for "Best Pizza in Missouri" for 2017.
+Yogi's Pizza, Conway - Fresh dough, tasty sauce and savory ingredients help make Yogi's one of the top pizza stops in Missouri.

-Hopper's Pub, Waynesville - This charming pub/restaurant sits right on Route 66 in the downtown area, a few steps from other Route 66 attractions.
-A diverse menu and dozens of beers on tap makes this must-taste experience.
+Hopper's Pub, Waynesville - This charming pub/restaurant sits right on Route 66 in the downtown area.
+It offers a diverse menu and dozens of beers on tap.

-Slice of Pie, Rolla - There's no denying the big appeal of the pies at this small bakery in Rolla.
+Slice of Pie, Rolla - There's no denying the big appeal of the pies at this small bakery.
 They've got pies galore, from traditional apple and peach to sweet potato and custard.
-It's totally cheating if you pass off one of their pies as your own when preparing meals for family and friends.

 Written by Barb Brueggeman